hans262/infers/README.md

 # infers
-The library of machine learning and matrix operation by Typescript.
+Matrix operation and machine learning library by TypesScript.

-The Chinese README is [here](https://gitee.com/badgua/infers/blob/main/cn.md).

 ## Installed
-Make sure NPM is installed, Switch to the project directory and execute the following command.
+Make sure NPM is installed, Switch to the project directory then execute the following command.
 ```shell
 $ npm install infers@latest
 ```
-Then reference in the project:
+Reference in project:
 ```ts
 import { Matrix, BPNet } from 'infers'
 ```